NCBI-Hackathons/PuRSSE/README.md

 - The title and abstract are concatanted together, this is for older PubMed records with no abstract, and then are cleaned for   processing.
 The cleaning process includes tokenizing, lowercasing, stemming and the removal of stop words.
 ** Note: full text was not included in this extraction. **

-Topic Modeling on Title and Abstract
+#NLP Modeling on Title and Abstract
-- TF-IDF
+- TF-IDF is run on both Abstract+Title
-- Word embedding
-- Magic step 3
-- Magic step 4
+- Document embeddings (Doc2Vec) are run on documents for features to measure similarity across documents.
+- Word embeddings (Word2vec) are run across the entire corpus to measure similarity and capture context across words.
+- Latent Dirichlet Allocation (LDA) is run for Topic Modeling purposes on Title and Abstract

-Topic Modeling on MeSH terms
+#NLP Modeling on MeSH terms
-- TF-IDF
+- TF-IDF across MeSH terms to find co-occurence
-- Word embedding
-- Latent Dirichlet Allocation (LDA)
-- Magic step 4
+- Word embeddings (Word2vec) are run across the entire corpus of words

+#Retrieve most similar documents to initial ones provided
+- Determining document similarity through NLP feature vectors
+- apply a nearest-neighbors approach (K-D Tree or K-D Ball) to retrieve the most similar documents to initial list of PMIDs
+- Retrieve documents using pre-determined number PMIDs (e.g. n=2000) using a metric (e.g. cosine similarity)

-Find MeSH & Keyword Strings associated with Topics
+#Map MeSH & Keyword Strings associated with newest retrieved documents
-- Magic step 1
-- Magic step 2
-- Magic step 3
-- Magic step 4
+- Run hierarchical (agglomerative) clustering to find the different groupings of MeSH terms

 Create Shortest Precise Search String
-- Magic step 1
+- Penalize longer search strings - apply higher weight to
 - Magic step 2
 - Magic step 3
 - Magic step 4